SonQBChau/sonqbchau.github.io/_posts/2023-01-29-Installing-Windows-11-or-Ubuntu-on-a-Steam-Deck-with-External-USB-Drive.md

 ## Windows Installation

 To run Windows from an external USB drive, you'll need to use Windows To Go.
 First, download the [Windows 11 ISO](https://www.microsoft.com/en-us/software-download/windows11) from Microsoft's website.
 Then, get [Rufus](https://rufus.ie/), a free and open-source utility for creating bootable USB drives.
-Note: The easiest way to use Rufus is with a Windows PC, as it is designed for Windows.
-If you are unable to find one, you might run it on Steam Deck with Lutris
+If you don't have a Windows machine, you can try to install Rufus on Steam Deck with Lutris.

 Once you have both the Windows 11 ISO and Rufus, follow these steps: